Getting Started with the Operator API

 Finding a variant

 A variant represents a purchasable variation of a product (aka Advert).
 For example, it may represent the small size of a t-shirt.
-Even if there are no size variations, an advert will always have a variant which is the item that must be added to the cart.
+Even if there are no size variations, an advert will always have a variant which is the item that must be “ordered”.

-We can perform a search for adverts and request variants to be returned:
+We can perform a search for adverts and request variants to be returned, we will re-use our previous query but with some additions:

 nodes {